We are Healthy, High Performance Insulation

 What about moths and bugs?
 I heard this is a problem

-Our products are treated insects with a very slight amount of boric acid.
+Our products are treated for insects with a very slight amount of boric acid.
 It is non-toxic, comes from the earth and is quite prevalent in the ocean.
 We use ~8% by weight.
 Other forms of insulation contain chemicals and/or boric acid.
 None use as little as 8%.

 What about rodents?

 Rodents are looking for protection from the elements.
 They don’t infiltrate a living space because there is wool versus fiberglass.
 They simply want to get out of the cold, rain, or heat and will look for heat escape, for example, as a sign of where to go.
-A well sealed house is your best deterrent; insulation should be considered an attractor or a repellent.
+A well sealed house is your best deterrent; insulation should not be considered an attractor or a repellent.

 Do you have any videos or I watched a video of a leaf blower- can I do this?